Flower Hill Village Hall

+Flower Hill Village Hall is the municipal building for the Incorporated Village of Flower Hill, in Nassau County, on the North Shore of Long Island, in New York, United States.

-Flower Hill Village Hall is the administrative headquarters for the Incorporated Village of Flower Hill, New York.
-It houses the Village of Flower Hill's government, along with the village's service and maintenance vehicles.
+Serving as the administrative headquarters for Flower Hill, it houses the Village of Flower Hill's government and the village's service & maintenance vehicles – in addition to the Flower Hill Village Historical Gallery.
+It also serves as a local facility for the Nassau County Police Department.

 Description

 The building is located at 1 Bonnie Heights Road, on a 1 acre plot of land, directly across the street from the Flower Hill Village Park.
-This property used to be the location of the real estate office of Carlos Munson – a prominent, early Flower Hill resident and the former chairman of the Munson Steamship Company.
+This property used to be the location of the real estate office of Carlos W. Munson – a prominent, early Flower Hill resident, the incorporated village's founding father, and the former chairman of the Munson Steamship Company.

-In addition to holding village elections, Flower Hill Village Hall is also the polling location for voters residing in New York State Assembly district 16's election districts 59, 60, and 61 during general elections.
+In addition to holding village elections, Flower Hill Village Hall is also the polling location for voters residing in New York State Assembly District 16's election districts 59, 60, and 61 during general elections.

 Village Hall is also the location where the Nassau County Police Department's RMPs 607 and 610, which service Flower Hill, change tours.

+Flower Hill Village Hall is also a stop on two of the Flower Hill Historic Trail's seven walking tour routes.

 History

-In a February, 1948 referendum vote, the voters of Flower Hill approved the construction of a new village hall.
-Designed by Roslyn architect Henry W. Johanson in the colonial architectural style, it includes a clerks room, meeting room, and entrance hall, as well as a garage for Flower Hill's service vehicles.
+In a February 1948 referendum vote, the voters of Flower Hill approved the construction of a new village hall.
+Designed by Roslyn-based architect Henry W. Johanson in the colonial architectural style, it includes a administrative offices, a meeting room, and an entrance hall, as well as a garage for Flower Hill's service vehicles.
 Construction on Village Hall commenced in July 1948.
 The building was constructed by New York City-based Robert Johnson, Inc. for a cost of $60,000 (1948 USD).

 The first meeting to be held within the building by Flower Hill's Board of Trustees took place on February 24, 1949, and the Board of Trustees directed that the significance of the occasion be noted within the minutes of that meeting.

 Additionally, Trustee Harry Vaubel gifted a flag and flag pole to the Village of Flower Hill; this gift coincided with the opening of Village Hall.

-On April 28 1956, the local Garden Liaison Committee planted two dogwood trees on the property as a means of expressing their gratitude to the village's officials for letting them conduct their meetings within the building.
+On April 28, 1956, the local Garden Liaison Committee planted two dogwood trees on the property as a means of expressing their gratitude to the village's officials for letting them conduct their meetings within the building.